-If you claim the credit on your 2009 (or later) original or amended tax return, you must attach the following documentation regarding your main home (as applicable).
+You must attach the following documentation regarding your main home (as applicable).
 If you do not attach the documentation, the credit may not be allowed.

 Attach a copy of your settlement statement showing all parties' names and signatures, the property address, the contract sales price, and the date of purchase.
 In most cases, your settlement statement is your properly executed Form HUD-1, Settlement Statement.
 In locations where the signatures of the buyer and seller are not required, the IRS encourages the buyer to sign the settlement statement before attaching it to the tax return-even if the settlement statement does not include a signature line.